FrankyWalker/galaga_course/tasks/task13.md

+# Task13

-In structs.rs, add two fields to the struct Timer, current_time and interval.
+In structs.rs, add two fields to the struct `Timer`, `current_time` and `interval`.
-They should both be of u64 types.
+They should both be type u64.

-current_time is a counter tracking the elapsed "ticks" since the last interval reset, and interval is the threshold value at which current_time should trigger and reset.
+`current_time` is a counter tracking the elapsed "ticks" since the last interval reset, and interval is the threshold value at which `current_time` should trigger and reset.

 But what is a tick system?
 It's basically a timing mechaninsm to coordinate